Cray-HPE/docs-csm/operations/power_management/Recover_from_a_Liquid_Cooled_Cabinet_EPO_Event.md

     err_msg = ""
     ```

+7. Bring up the Slingshot Fabric
+    To bring up the Slingshot fabric, see:
+    -  The *Slingshot Administration Guide* for Cray EX systems PDF.
+    -  The *Slingshot Troubleshooting Guide* PDF.

-7. After the components have powered on, boot the nodes using the Boot Orchestration Services \(BOS\).
+8. After the components have powered on, boot the nodes using the Boot Orchestration Services \(BOS\).

     See [Power On and Boot Compute and User Access Nodes](Power_On_and_Boot_Compute_Nodes_and_User_Access_Nodes.md).